No. 2 Baylor beats Central Arkansas 93-56 to stay undefeated - WHIZ News

 BIG PICTURE

-Central Arkansas: The Bears were without leading scorer Rylan Bergersen (15.3 points per game), who didn’t make the trip from Conway, Arkansas, because of an illness that wasn’t COVID-19. … They have played seven of their games on the road, with trips to SEC teams Arkansas, Ole Miss and Mississippi State before playing the Big 12 Bears.
+Central Arkansas: The Bears were without leading scorer Rylan Bergersen (15.3 points per game), who didn’t make the trip from Conway, Arkansas, because of an illness that wasn’t COVID-19. … All seven losses have been on the road, including consecutive games at SEC teams Arkansas, Ole Miss and Mississippi State before playing the Big 12 Bears.

 Baylor: After the week off, and with another game tipping of about 21 hours after this one ended, the homestanding Bears had a solid performance without getting sloppy.
 They had only 10 turnovers, just two after halftime even when emptying the bench. … Baylor has scored at least 80 points in seven consecutive games for the first time since 1994, and has seven double-digit wins in a row for the first time since December 2016.